 The /design-system Page

-Capuzzella automatically renders all components on a dedicated
+Capuzzella renders every component on a dedicated /design-system page.

-every .html file from the components/ directory and
+the system reads each .html file from the components/ directory.

 How the AI Uses Components